guillemontecinos/intro-to-threejs/01-intro-to-threejs/01-intro-to-threejs.md

 * [Appendix: Running a local server](#appendix-running-a-local-server)

 ## The Three.js structure
 Three.js' structure is very similar to any 3D engine like Unity, Unreal or Spark AR.
-There is a `scene` that parents all the elements on it: `objects`, `lights`, `meshes`, `materials`, etc. The scene implies a hierarchical structure of properties heritage, where childs inherit their parent's physical properties as position, rotation and scale (the three of them usually known in the computer graphics world as the transform).
+There is a `scene` that parents all the elements on it: `lights`, `meshes`, `materials`, `geometries`, etc. The scene implies a hierarchical structure of properties heritage, where childs inherit their parent's physical properties as position, rotation and scale (the three of them usually known in the computer graphics world as the transform).

 In order to be able to see a `scene` and all the elements on it, we need a `camera` that captures and represents them as a 2D image, and a `renderer` that takes both the physical info from the scene and the graphic info from the camera and renders it on an HTML canvas (yeah, the same canvas on top of which p5.js works).